 The Fence Authority sources all wood from Canadian white or red cedar.
 We make our own fence pickets and panels at our three wood fabrication shops in West Chester, PA, Montgomeryville, PA, and Smyrna, DE.
 We finish each piece by hand, ensuring quality of materials.
 We also have a state-of-the-art vinyl fabrication shop in West Chester and are the exclusive dealer of ActiveYards quality vinyl and aluminum fences in southeastern Pennsylvania and Delaware.

 Our online fence shop features our 20 most popular styles of fences.
-You can pick up your fence at our West Chester location or have it delivered to your door within 3 days.
+You can pick up your fence parts at one of our locations or have it delivered to your door.